TimmyWong-TW/Maize-KB/tools/Descriptor/README.md

 Some content could not pass the moderation of Google AI, while some output could exceed token budget.

 Refer to `overview/error.log` for files that require manual actions.
-Microsoft Copilot or another generative AI tool may be used manually.
+In case Gemini 1.5 Pro also refuses to generate useful output, `gpt-4-turbo-2024-04-09` or another large language model may be used manually.